 Why Do Cats Lick?

 Cats are known for being clean animals, but not nearly as affectionate as dogs.
 Dogs lick you as a way to show their love and affection for you.

 But cats aren’t always know for that.
 Yet, we will still see instances where a cat is licking themselves, licking another animal, sometimes they are even licking you!
 Our kitten Zoe loves to lick my face at night, and Chloe will always lick my face when I am upset.

 When we first got them, we were so curious why they licked us so much, which led me to do research.
 I was then asked the question a little later by some friends and was able to give them the answers I had found.

 The Myth on Why Cats Lick

 Whether they are licking themselves, another animal, or you, it is because they think it needs cleaned.

 Other people go back to the dog theory that cats lick mainly as a way to show affection to other animals.
 If your cat licks you, then he or she loves you.

 While parts of each of these theories are true, there is so much more that goes into licking than meets the eye, or in the case, tongue.

-Why Cats Lick Themselves
+Why Do Cats Lick Themselves?

 This one is fairly simple because most of the talk about this is true.
 Cats are very clean animals and will lick themselves as a way to groom themselves.

 Since cats like to be clean, the lick themselves to remove any excess dirt, or even possible mats in their fur.
 You will often see a cat spending multiple hours in a day grooming themselves.

 Highly anxious cats can exhibit social behavior that is called displacement activity.
 Displacement behaviors include things such self-grooming, touching, or scratching, displayed when an animal has a conflict between two motivations, such as the desire to approach an object while at the same time being fearful of that object.

 So some animals may be fearful of you but what your love so they will self-sooth their feelings by licking themselves or scratch something.

 So if you have a new cat, this could be a potential reason for you!
 You just want to be careful and watch for hair loss as this can cause more issues for your cat in the future.

-Why Cats Lick Cats and Dogs
+Why Cats Lick Each Other?

 Let’s move onto the next easiest one, why cats lick other animals.
 Sometimes you will see a cat licking another cat, sometimes even a dog!